 - Use an old iron to heat up the vinyl tile to soften the glue underneath.

-- Once the glue is softened enough to lift the tile a bit, apply fresh adhesive to the area underneath the curling spots.
+- Once things are softened enough to lift the square a bit, apply fresh adhesive to the area underneath the curling spots.

-- Reposition the tile on top and firmly weigh it down with something heavy (like bricks or cinder blocks).
+- Reposition the square on top and firmly weigh it down with something heavy (like bricks or cinder blocks).
 Lift the weight and wipe away any excess glue that may have oozed out.

 - Place the weight on top of the tile again, leave set for several hours.

-- Remove the weight once the adhesive is dry and the tile is firmly glued down.
+- Remove the weight once the adhesive is dry and the piece is firmly glued down.

 - Sweep or vacuum at least twice a week.
 If you have a busy household or pets in the house, sweep daily.